vlad-shabanov/cbsd/share/docs/general/cbsd_oci.md

 ```
 - The official **FreeBSD Handbook** [describes](https://docs.freebsd.org/en/books/handbook/jails/) classic jail as `FreeBSD base` mounted as RO (nullfs) and overlay data mounted in RW (nullfs).
   This is a fundamental difference in the approach to using images, and when someone says "FreeBSD jail managers is obsolete", this approach is meant.
-  However, it is a relevant approach for freeBSD.
+  However, it is a relevant approach for FreeBSD.
 Moreover, nothing prevents you from using it in OSI images oriented for FreeBSD - CBSD allows it.

 ## How to work with OCI